kabradhruv/Scrapy---python/README.md

 # Scrapy-python

 Hey guys , This is a scrapy repository where I have put my scrappers .
-I have provided my crawler programs only in this repository so just add them in your spider folder after running startproject command.
+I have provided my crawler programs only in this repository so just add them in your spider folder after running startproject command.If a folder is there it means it is a full program

 If you don't know then these are the steps -
 1. Donwload python and scrapy library